 The yosakoi festival was born in Kochi Prefecture in the year of 1954 in the context of projects to revitalize and develop the local economy.
 Yosakoi makes use of little instruments called naruko that bring sound to the energetic dance of people in colorful outfits.
 This custom took Japan by storm and today, yosakoi festivals can be enjoyed throughout the entire country.
 The Harajuku Omotesando Genki Matsuri: Super Yosakoi was first held in 2001 as a shrine festival dedicated to Meiji Shrine.
 In 2017, 106 teams took part and drew a crowd of about 840,000 spectators.

-As one of Tokyo's most popular festivals, Azabu-juban Summer Night Festival celebrates its 52nd anniversary this year.
-The fun festival attracts around 300,000 visitors every year who enjoy strolling down the street and snacking their way through the night.
+As one of Tokyo's most popular festivals, Azabu-juban Summer Night Festival attracts around 300,000 visitors every year who enjoy strolling down the street and snacking their way through the night.
 Azabu-juban is well known as a shopping street of famous luxury and brand stores close to the many embassies.
 There's also an area called oragakuni jiman which features over 50 cities, towns, and regions from all over Japan offering regional produce and specialties.
 Taste your way through local dishes, sake, and beer!
 At a place called Patio Juban is a stage on which dance and music performances are held to entertain the visitors.

-This stunning event exhibits old floats from the Edo period as it is held, with the main shrine festival taking place on Sunday the 16th.
-Look forward to a beautiful parade of those historic floats and 15 portable shrines, including a brand-new mikoshi from last year!
+This stunning event exhibits old floats from the Edo period as it is held, with the main shrine festival taking place on the Sunday.
+Look forward to a beautiful parade of those historic floats and 15 portable shrines!
 Especially noteworthy are Asakusa’s own geisha joining the procession, making the Akasaka Hikawa Matsuri a real summer must-see!
 Plenty of events are held on the shrine precincts during the weekend, including a Bon-Odori dance and the Akasaka Meitengai, gathering famous shops of the area that entice with local products!

 The Daradara Festival is one of Japan’s longest shrine festivals, lasting from the 11th to the 21st of September, offering a large variety of traditional performances and dances.
 The highlight of these celebrations takes place on the 16th, a day that is entirely dedicated to Japanese court music and dances.
 In ancient times, the festival was also known as the “ginger market,” as ginger was sold extensively on the shrine grounds and its vicinity.
 This is because, the shrine used to be surrounded by a vast ginger field and thus, many people offered ginger roots to the Shinto deity enshrined within.
 Even today, fresh ginger roots are being sold every day.
 Make sure to get your hands on some - a person who regularly consumes some ginger is said to never ever catch a cold!